The Mortgage Process

-Whether you’re buying your first home or a seasoned homeowner, purchasing a vacation home, moving up down or sideways, investing in properties, or looking to refinance, or desire reverse mortgage information, Helping Hands is here to help you better understand the mortgage process so that you’ll be able to make the best decisions to achieve your goals.
+Whether you’re buying your first home or a seasoned homeowner, purchasing a vacation home, moving up down or sideways, investing in properties, or looking to refinance, or desire reverse mortgage information, your local non-profit mortgage company, Helping Hands, is here to help you better understand the mortgage process so that you’ll be able to make the best decisions to achieve your goals.

 “Our mission is to better educate homeowners and, when appropriate, arrange the financing.”